ivankatliarchuk/.github/.github/ISSUE_TEMPLATE/1-feature-request.md

 ---
 name: Feature Request
-about: Discuss adding new functionality to CloudKats
+about: Discuss adding new functionality
 title: "[A very brief summary of your request]"
 labels: kind/feature
 ---